aertslab/pySCENIC/CONTRIBUTING.md

 ## Code contribution guidelines

 * Please first discuss changes in an issue.
-* Pull requestes should be created against the `dev` branch.
+* Pull requestes should be created against the `master` branch.
 * The CI tests should pass before the PR will be merged.
 * Please document the changes (in `docs/`) if necessary (i.e. a feature addition), and use descriptive commit messages.